Arizona: antibiotics should work when we need them. Let’s stop their overuse.

 Sign the pledge and join NRDC to shine a light on unsafe practices and help fix them.

-Natural Resources Defense Council (NRDC) started this petition with a single signature, and now has 4,076 supporters.
+Natural Resources Defense Council (NRDC) started this pledge with a single signature, and now has 4,076 supporters.
 Start a petition today to change something you care about.